harshitrajsinha/learn-js/Notes.md

 # Arrays:
 * Slice vs Splice (slice does the change by creating a copy of array, splice does change by manipulating the original array)

+# Objects:
+* How different keys are accessed in objects: name, "name", [name]